P-p-H-d/mlib/README.md

 * M_CLASSIC_OPLIST(name): Oplist for a type which provides standard functions: name##\_init, name##\_init\_set, wname##\_set, name##\_clear.
 * M_CSTR_OPLIST: Oplist for a string represented by a const char pointer.

+Oplists can be registered globally by defining for the type 'type' a macro named M\_OPL\_ ## type () which expands to the oplist of the type.
+Only type without space in their name can be registered.
+A typedef of the type can be used instead through.

+Example:

+        #define M_OPL_mpz_t() M_CLASSIC_OPLIST(mpz_t)

 Memory Allocation
 -----------------

-Memory Allocation functions can be set by overriding the following macros before using the _DEF macros:
+Memory Allocation functions can be globally set by overriding the following macros before using the definition _DEF macros:

 * M\_MEMORY\_ALLOC (type): return a pointer to a new object of type 'type'.
 * M\_MEMORY\_DEL (ptr): free the single object pointed by 'ptr'.